pogobanane/pogobanane.github.com/content/publication/uio/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *NetSoft'21, 7th IEEE International Conference on Network Softwarization*
+publication: In *SoCC'25, ACM Symposium on Cloud Computing*
-publication_short: In *NetSoft'21*
+publication_short: In *SoCC'25*

 abstract: |
   Unikernels specialize operating systems by tailoring the kernel for a specific application at compile time.